 When Children Are Sick or Injured Program 1 Program 2 Program 3 The program's health care plan meets the health care needs of my child.
 The program has a plan to handle medical emergencies.

-The health care plan includes whether the caregiver/teacher will give medicine to children.
+When Children Are Sick or Injured Program 1 Program 2 Program 3 The health care plan includes whether the program will give medicine to children.
 The caregiver/teacher has the skills and training to: Give over-the-counter or prescription medicine to children.
 Know a minor injury from one that needs medical attention.
 Give first aid and CPR.